The Food At First program (in Ames, Iowa) currently consists of two parts: a free meal program, and a perishable food

 The perishable food pantry takes the thousands of pounds of great food that are left over (AFTER taking what we need for use in the meals), and gives it away to folks who need it.
 Distribution happens at what we call our “Free Market”, which now has two locations: 116 Washington Ave. (just south of Express Pawn, which faces Lincoln Way), and 3626 Ontario St. (Trinity Reformed Church).
-Because the food is perishable, we collect it and give it away on the same day – distributions are at 5:00 to 5:30 PM every Monday and Thursday at the Washington Ave. location, and 10:00 to 10:30 on Saturday mornings.
+Because the food is perishable, we collect it and give it away on the same day – distributions are at 5:00 to 5:30 PM every Monday and Thursday at the Washington Ave. location, and 10:00 to 10:30 on Saturday mornings at BOTH locations.

 There are several ways to get involved in the program: